Jayesh-Hyalij/Learn-terraform/Networking_Documentation.md

 | **Mesh**   | Every device is connected to every other device.             | Redundant, very reliable | Expensive, complex setup                      |
 | **Tree**   | A combination of star and bus topologies (hierarchical).     | Scalable, structured     | Complex, harder to configure                  |
 | **Hybrid** | Mix of two or more topologies.                               | Flexible, customizable   | Complex design and cost                       |

+### 🔹 Real-World Example
+- **Home Wi-Fi Network:** Usually a star topology, with all devices connected to a central router.
+- **Enterprise Networks:** Often use hybrid or mesh topologies for high availability and reliability.